 With so many different variables to consider when purchasing a spray gun for your project, it can often be difficult to know where to start.
-You’ll find a huge range of different spray guns available, whether they be airless, gravity fed, suction, or pressure fed, but you’ll need to choose the one to best suit your requirements.
+You’ll find a huge range of different spray guns available, whether they be airless, gravity-fed, suction, or pressure fed, but you’ll need to choose the one to best suit your requirements.

 What is a spray gun?

 Spray guns are similar to airbrushes but they generally use larger equipment and are used to cover bigger surface areas with an even coating of liquid.
 You’ll find hand-held as well as automated spray guns with interchangeable heads that allow for different patterns of spray, as well as high-end guns which can be customised and completely rebuilt.
 Every air gun has an air compressor, paint basin and nozzle.
-When you press the trigger, the compressed air and paint is mixed to break down the paint particles.
+When you press the trigger, the compressed air and paint are mixed to break down the paint particles.
 This is then released from the spray gun in a fine spray to cover your surface.
 We’ve highlighted a few of the most important variables to consider when picking the right spray gun.

 HVLP, LVLP or conventional spray gun?

 High volume low pressure (HVLP) guns allow a higher proportion of paint or coating to reach the target surface.
-Not only does this reduce the amount of materials you’re using (and wastage of materials), it also helps to prevent unnecessary over-spray.
+Not only does this reduce the number of materials you’re using (and wastage of materials), it also helps to prevent unnecessary over-spray.
 These types of guns are often used for architectural coatings, interior decor or furniture finishing.

 Low volume low pressure (LVLP) guns are practically identical to HVLP guns but are among the best and most efficient guns on the market.
 This is because they minimise paint wastage and operate at a lower pressure, using a lower volume of air than HVLP guns.
 This decreases the amount of air consumed whilst increasing the proportion of air that reaches your target surface.
-However one disadvantage of LVLP guns is that they are normally more expensive than other types of spray gun.
+However, one disadvantage of LVLP guns is that they are normally more expensive than other types of spray gun.

 Select the right nozzle for the job

-There are a wide range of different nozzle types to choose from, but the three most common are flat stream, hollow cone and full cone nozzles.
+There is a wide range of different nozzle types to choose from, but the three most common are flat stream, hollow cone and full cone nozzles.
 The type you choose will depend on the project you are working on – for example, for a fine finish over a larger area, a full cone nozzle may be the best option, whilst for a smaller area and a more precise result, you may be best selecting a flat stream nozzle.

-Consider the CFM rating of your gun
+Consider the CFM rating of your spray gun

 You might see the CFM rating mentioned on spray guns and wonder exactly what that is.
 The amount of air needed to complete a project is measured in cubic feet per minute or CFM for short.
 This amount can vary greatly but all compressors will have a CFM rating, normally shown in the following way: